airtrack/slog/README.md

 --------

 * Header Only
+* Fast
 * User define struct formatting
 * Rotating log files

 Formatting
 ----------

-`{}` is a placeholder for a argument, the number in the placeholder is the index of argument, e.g. `{0}` is a placeholder for the first argument.
+`{}` is a placeholder for an argument, the number in the placeholder is the index of argument, e.g. `{0}` is a placeholder for the first argument.

 ###Alignment